Reemhi2122/Reemhi2122/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on a raytraced version of Descent
-- 🌱 I’m currently learning Game Programming on Breda University of Applied Sciences
+- 🏫 I’m currently studying Game Programming on Breda University of Applied Sciences
 - 📫 How to reach me: stanvogels@live.nl
 - 🌐 Website: www.stanvogels.com
 <br/>